niplav/site/daygame_cost_benefit.md

 I assume an [opportunity cost](#Approaching_Opportunity_Cost) that is too low, and various smaller issues.

-I plan on revisiting this text, but for now proceed with caution and skepticism towards the numbers.
+I am currently revisiting this text, but for now proceed with caution and skepticism towards the numbers.

 ------------